bernie-skipole/acremscope-pi/docs/index.md

 /lib/systemd/system/mqtttunnel.service

-Enable the service with the following commands: systemctl daemon-reload systemctl enable mqtttunnel.service systemctl start mqtttunnel
+Enable the service with the following commands:

+systemctl daemon-reload

+systemctl enable mqtttunnel.service

+systemctl start mqtttunnel

 Repeat for each service.

+mqtttunnel creates a remote ssh tunnel to webparametrics.co.uk allowing acremscope to access the mqtt server running on the pi

+remoteaccess creates a remote ssh tunnel to webparametrics.co.uk allowing ssh access to the pi

+remscopedrivers runs remscopedrivers.py which calls indi_mr.driverstomqtt to run the indi drivers and communicates to the mqtt server